SteelCompendium/compendium/docs/Movement/Forced Movement.md

 damage plus 1 damage for each square remaining in their forced movement.

-If you force move a creature downward into an object that doesn't break (including the ground), they also take falling damage.
+If you force move a creature downward into an object that doesn't break (including the ground), they also take [[Falling|falling]] damage.

 ## Hurling Through Objects

-When you move a creature into a mundane object, the object can break depending on how many squares of forced movement remain:
+When you move a creature into a [[Mundane|mundane]] object, the object can break depending on how many squares of forced movement remain:

 - It costs 1 remaining square of forced movement to destroy 1 square of glass.
 The creature moved takes 1 damage.
 - It costs 3 remaining squares of forced movement to destroy 1 square of wood.
 The creature moved takes 3 damage.